Our top pick: USAA umbrella insurance

 - Works alongside USAA car and home insurance

-Say you needed to make a claim on your car, home, renters, boat, RV or other insurance.
-Umbrella coverage kicks in if the costs for damages are above your maximum limits, or if you don’t have an existing insurance policy that would cover the damage.
+Say you needed to make a claim on your car, home, renters, boat or other personal liability insurance.
+Umbrella coverage kicks in with extra liability coverage if the damage costs above your maximum limits on your current policies, or if you don’t have an existing policy that covers the liability.

 You might not need umbrella coverage if:

 To find how much umbrella insurance you need, review your net worth, home value, retirement plans and investments and total your assets together.
 Then, see if your current car, home or renters liability limits meet or go beyond the dollar value of your assets.
 The rule of thumb is to buy enough umbrella insurance coverage to equal your net worth.

 However, consult a financial adviser if you have significant assets, like a net worth over $500,000.
 The general rule is based on how liability lawsuits often use your current assets or insurance coverage to settle the case.
 But a personal financial adviser can help you understand whether your finances warrant more or less coverage than other people.